bumps/bumps/doc/guide/fitting.rst

 Some fitters save the complete state of the fitter on termination so that the fit can be resumed.
 Use --resume=store/path

+See `optimizer-guide`_ for a description of the available optimizers, and `option-guide`_ for a description of the bumps options.

 Uncertainty Analysis
 ====================